-7 Best Running Shoes For Heel Strike in 2024
+7 Best Running Shoes For Heel Strike Pattern in 2024

 Choosing the right running shoe for heel strikers can be quite tricky.
 It’s not just a question of which model has less or more cushion.
-It’s a combination of many things like drop, rearfoot support, angles, and more.
+It’s a combination of many things like drop, rearfoot support, the responsiveness of the foam, and impact protection.

-The good news is you don’t have to go through all those, because we already did!
+The good news is you don’t have to go through all that because we already did!
 We ran in these running shoes in various routes and settings.
 We also took it up a notch and scrutinised the shoes in our lab.
-Here, you’ll find the best running shoes for heel strikers from different categories.
+Here, you’ll find the best running shoes for heel strikers in different categories.

 How we test running shoes